checkedc/checkedc-clang/docs/checkedc/Update-to-latest-LLVM-sources.md

 repos into one repo yet.
 This means that our sources are being pulled from partial mirrors of a unifed repo.
 You need to make sure that the changes are in sync.
-The pace of commits is fast enough that a change that causes a build break has been introduced.
+The pace of commits is fast enough that a change that causes a build break could be introduced between syncing.

 While the LLVM ecosystem is migrating, you can look at the SVN IDs in the upstream git repo commits to see if you've gotten out-of-sync.
-.

 If the changes are not very close, for each of your branched baselines )updated-baseline in the above example), use

 	git reset --hard commit-number,  where commit-number is the Git commit.

 ## Run testing on your branched baseline branches.

-You can run testing locally or push your branched baseline branches to Github and use automated testing.
+You can run testing locally or push your branched baseline branches to GitHub and use automated testing.
 This will show you whether there are any unexpected failures in your baseline branch.